paolovolpini/sudokuSolver/README.md

 # sudokuSolver
-A C++ application that solves a sudoku
+A Python application that solves a given sudoku